Health and safety requirements for Airbnb stays

 Airbnb has introduced guidelines and programs to help address health and safety concerns, but these measures cannot eliminate all risk.
 Especially if you're in a higher risk category (ex: people above the age of 65 or people with pre-existing medical conditions such as diabetes or heart disease), we recommend obtaining professional guidance and taking extra precautions when you are making the decision to book a stay or an experience on Airbnb.
-Learn more about health and safety guidelines for Airbnb Experiences.
+Learn more about health and safety guidelines for Airbnb Experiences Hosts and guests.

 COVID-19 safety practices (required)